Group Members

 Alexander Mathis, PhD | Assistant Professor

 Our work strives to understand how the brain creates complex behavior.
-To achieve that goal, in part, we develop tools for the measurement of behavior and make sure that they are broadly accessible to the community.
-Secondly, we make models and theories to elucidate how the brain gives rise to adaptive behaviors with a specific focus on motor control and sensorimotor learning.
+We develop tools for measuring of behavior to achieve that goal, while making sure that they are broadly accessible to the community.
+Furthermore, we make models and theories to elucidate how the brain gives rise to behavior with a specific focus on motor control and sensorimotor learning.
 Measuring behavior is key for assessing and constraining these models.

 Bio: Diplom in Mathematics and PhD with Prof. Andreas Herz (Ludwig-Maximilians-University Munich) | Postdoc with Prof. Venkatesh N. Murthy (Harvard University) and Prof. Matthias Bethge (Tuebingen AI).